Dtcreation/Firmware-Molise-Artillery/README.md

 ## About Molise Firmware

+Molise firmware is provided to you free of charge in an "as is" state.
+We cannot be held responsible for any damage it may do to your 3D printer if it occurs.
+Please proceed with caution.

-### Marlin Printer Firmware
+## Marlin Printer Firmware

 Molise has a simple and advanced configuration assistant in 7 sections.

 Supported Artillery printers :

 - Genius
 - Genuis Pro